AMICUS CLINIC

 • Higher visibility of implant edges in thin patients

-At our Trivandrum clinic, most patients choose silicone implants for the more natural feel, though saline remains a good option for specific situations.
+At our clinic, most patients choose silicone implants for the more natural feel, though saline remains a good option for specific situations.

 Implant shape